bradchristie/taminations-flutter/assets/c1/galaxy_formation.md

 ## Galaxy Formation

-A Galaxy is composed of a center Box and an outside Diamond.
+A Galaxy is composed of a Center Box and an Outside Diamond.

 ## Galaxy Circulate

-From a Galaxy: Each dancer moves forward one spot along the circulate path shown below.
+From a Galaxy: Each dancer moves forward one spot along the circulate path as shown.

 >
 > ![alt](galaxy_circulate_1a.png)